GenieTim/genieblog.ch/source/_posts_en/2021/2021-02-19-review-of-extending-lammps.md

 ISBN: 978-1-80056-226-4.

-As I myself only looked into the LAMMPS source code to know where errors come from ([my contribution to LAMMPS](https://github.com/lammps/lammps/pull/2474), some typo-fixes in the documentation do not count), I was indeed curious and hopeful to learn much new things about the innerworkings of LAMMPS.
+As I myself only looked into the LAMMPS source code to know where errors come from ([my contribution to LAMMPS](https://github.com/lammps/lammps/pull/2474), some typo-fixes in the documentation, do not count), I was indeed curious and hopeful to learn much new things about the innerworkings of LAMMPS.

 I was not disappointed: even though I did not yet have time to verify and apply my new knowledge,